CUBRID/cubrid-manual/en/admin/control.rst

 *   LAST CONNECT TIME: Most recent time when CAS accesses a database
 *   CLIENT IP: IP of an application clients currently being connected to an application server(CAS).
 If no application client is connected, 0.0.0.0 is displayed.
 *   CLIENT VERSION: A driver's version of an application client currently being connected to a CAS
 *   SQL_LOG_MODE: SQL logging mode of CAS.
 If the mode is same as the mode configured in the broker, "-" is displayed.
+For details, see :ref:`SQL_LOG <sql-log>` .
 *   TRANSACTION STIME: Transaction start time
 *   #CONNECT: The number of connections that an application client accesses to CAS after starting the broker
 *   #RESTART: The number of connection that CAS is re-running after starting the broker